FeatureBaseDB/featurebase/docs/getting-started.md

 import com.pilosa.client.csv.FileRecordIterator;
 import com.pilosa.client.TimeQuantum;
 ```
-The first steps to creating the schema are creating a client which will communicate our schema to Pilosa, creating a schema which will contain our indexes and fields, and syncing with Pilosa.
-This is all done in the `StarTrace.java` file:
+Create the schema by creating a client which will communicate our schema to Pilosa, creating a schema which will contain our indexes and fields, and syncing with Pilosa.
+This is all done in the `startrace.java` file:
 ```
 package main.java;